Spain 2024

 Interior of the church.

 Detail of organ pipes.
 We heard the organ played while we were there.
-The music was by J.S.
-Bach and it sounded quite good.
+The music was J.S.
+Bach and it sounded quite good!

 Original church buildings on the property.
 The current construction occupies a full city block.